MaggieShao596/The_Calorie_Step_Connection/README.md

 **Response Variable:** We chose `calories` as our response variable because it is a key nutritional characteristic that is directly determined by a recipe's composition.
 Predicting calories from observable recipe characteristics is practically useful — food logging apps, recipe platforms, and nutrition tools could use such a model to automatically estimate calorie content without requiring lab analysis.

 **Evaluation Metrics:**
 The metrics we will be using to evaluate the model are R² and RMSE.
 We chose R² because this tells us how much of the variation in the response variable our model can explain.
 We chose RMSE because this tells us how far off the predictions are from the actual values, on average.
-We chose RMSE over MAE because RMSE penalizes large errors more heavily, which is important when large calorie mispredictions are particularly undesirable.
+We chose RMSE over MSE because RMSE is generally preferred for reporting model performance because it is expressed in the same unit as the response variable.

 **Time of Prediction:** We only use features that would be known at the time a recipe is created, before any user interactions occur.
 This means we can use recipe-level characteristics such as:
-- `n_steps` and `n_ingredients` — structural properties of the recipe that reflect its complexity
+- `n_steps` and `n_ingredients`： structural properties of the recipe that reflect its complexity
-- `sugar(PDV)`, `total fat(PDV)`, `protein(PDV)`, `saturated fat(PDV)`, `carbohydrates(PDV)`, and `sodium(PDV)` — these nutritional features are especially informative because calories are directly derived from macronutrients.
+- `sugar(PDV)`, `total fat(PDV)`, `protein(PDV)`, `saturated fat(PDV)`, `carbohydrates(PDV)`, and `sodium(PDV)`：these nutritional features are especially informative because calories are directly derived from macronutrients.
 Fat contributes 9 calories per gram, while protein and carbohydrates each contribute 4 calories per gram, so including these features gives the model a strong biological basis for prediction.
--

 ## Baseline Model